Skip to main content

 • Unified or separate centralization for logs and metrics: Netdata allows centralizing metrics and logs together or separately.
 Consider factors such as access frequency, data retention policies, and compliance requirements to enhance performance and reduce costs.

 • Decentralized configuration management: each Netdata centralization point can have its own unique configuration for retention and alerts.
-This enables 1) finer control on infrastructure costs and 2) localized control for separate services or teams.
+This enables:

 Pros and Cons